MetaforceWebsite/metaforce-docs/pages/coreFeatures/logsJobsMonitor.md

-# Logs & Jobs Monitor
+# Logs & Jobs & Audits

-Logs & Job Monitor helps you to view and manage salesforce logs and jobs in one place.
+The page helps you to view and manage salesforce logs, jobs and setup audit trails in one place.

 ![debug logs](./images/logs-debug.jpg)